Celebrate the next 200 years at MLA 2019!

 Monday, 9/30 :

-7:30pm, River Room (inside Camp Restaurant): Trivia is back with your hosts Nissa Flanagan and Matthew Revitt
+7:30 pm in the River Room (inside Camp Restaurant): Trivia is back with your hosts Bryce Cundick and Matthew Revitt

-6:30 - 7:30am: Yoga - we received great feedback on certified yoga instructor, Wendy Dillion from last year's conference.
+6:30 - 7:30 am: Yoga - we received great feedback on certified yoga instructor, Wendy Dillion from last year's conference.
 Greet the day and energize with a yoga session on the Moonstruck Patio (Moonstruck Room if it rains).
 Please bring your own mat.
-Space is limited, so please register here.

-Also, the mountain park, including chondola rides is open from 10-4 on Fri-Sunday if you want to come a bit early.
+Also, the mountain park, including chondola rides is open from 10-4 on Friday - Sunday if you want to come a bit early.